ruhmany/TripTribe-Microservices-Backend/README.md

 ### 🗺️ Trip Plans & Social Layer

 Trip plans are the atomic unit of TripTribe.
-Each plan is a structured, versioned document — not just a note, but a living itinerary that the community can engage with.
+Each plan is a structured, versioned document — not just a note, but a living itinerary the community can engage with, improve, and fork.

 | Action | Description |
 |--------|-------------|